syncfusion-content/flutter-docs/Flutter/linear-gauge/how-to/custom-widget-on-flutterflow.md

 ![Custom Widget](how-to-section-images/custom-widget.png)

-### Add Cartesian Chart widget as a dependency
+### Add Linear Gauge widget as a dependency

 1. Click on `+ Add Dependency`, a text editor will appear.
-2. Navigate to [Syncfusion Flutter Charts](https://pub.dev/packages/syncfusion_flutter_charts) in [pub.dev](https://pub.dev/) and copy the dependency name and version using the `Copy to Clipboard` option.
+2. Navigate to [Syncfusion Flutter Gauges](https://pub.dev/packages/syncfusion_flutter_gauges) in [pub.dev](https://pub.dev/) and copy the dependency name and version using the `Copy to Clipboard` option.
 ![Version](how-to-section-images/copy-version.png)
 3. Paste the copied dependency into the text editor, then click `Refresh` and `Save` it.

->**Note**: The live version of [Syncfusion Flutter Charts](https://pub.dev/packages/syncfusion_flutter_charts) has been migrated to the latest version of Flutter SDK.
-To ensure compatibility, please check [FlutterFlow](https://app.flutterflow.io/dashboard)'s current Flutter version and obtain the corresponding version of [Syncfusion Flutter Charts](https://pub.dev/packages/syncfusion_flutter_charts) by referring to the [SDK compatibility](https://help.syncfusion.com/flutter/system-requirements#sdk-version-compatibility).
+>**Note**: The live version of [Syncfusion Flutter Gauges](https://pub.dev/packages/syncfusion_flutter_gauges) has been migrated to the latest version of Flutter SDK.
+To ensure compatibility, please check [FlutterFlow](https://app.flutterflow.io/dashboard)'s current Flutter version and obtain the corresponding version of [Syncfusion Flutter Gauges](https://pub.dev/packages/syncfusion_flutter_gauges) by referring to the [SDK compatibility](https://help.syncfusion.com/flutter/system-requirements#sdk-version-compatibility).

 ![Dependency](how-to-section-images/dependency.png)

 >**Note**: If you are using an older version of a dependency instead of the latest one, remove the caret symbol (^) prefix in the version number after pasting the dependency.
 For example, change `^21.3.0` to `21.3.0`.
->**Note**: Since [Syncfusion Flutter Charts](https://pub.dev/packages/syncfusion_flutter_charts) depends on the [Syncfusion Flutter Core](https://pub.dev/packages/syncfusion_flutter_core) package, make sure to add it as a dependency following the same steps mentioned above.
+>**Note**: Since [Syncfusion Flutter Gauges](https://pub.dev/packages/syncfusion_flutter_gauges) depends on the [Syncfusion Flutter Core](https://pub.dev/packages/syncfusion_flutter_core) package, make sure to add it as a dependency following the same steps mentioned above.

 ### Import the package

-1. Navigate to the `Installing` tab on the [Syncfusion Flutter Charts](https://pub.dev/packages/syncfusion_flutter_charts) page.
+1. Navigate to the `Installing` tab on the [Syncfusion Flutter Gauges](https://pub.dev/packages/syncfusion_flutter_gauges) page.
 Under the `Import it` section, copy the package import statement.

 ![Package](how-to-section-images/copy-package.png)